jlegatheaux/RC2020-assignments/assignment-5/README.md

 ## Marking (in 0-20 scale)

-We will get your `DVControl.java` file, compile it with CNSS and the files `DVControlPayload.java`and `DVRoutingTableEntry.java` run tests and will allocate marks as follows:
+We will get your `DVControl.java` file, compile it with CNSS and the files `DVControlPayload.java`and `DVRoutingTableEntry.java` and then run tests.
+We will allocate marks to your solution as follows:

 A solution with compile errors will be marked 0

 A solution not being able to correctly perform Stage 1 tests (`config5.1.txt` and `config5.2.txt`): will be marked at most 6

-A solution correctly performing Stage 1 tests (`config5.1.txt` and `config5.2.txt`): will be marked at most 12
+A solution correctly performing Stage 1 tests (`config5.1.txt` and `config5.2.txt`): will be marked at most 13

-A solution correctly performing Stage 1 & 2 tests (`config5.1.txt` up to `config5.4.txt`): will be marked at most 14
+A solution correctly performing Stage 1 & 2 tests (`config5.1.txt` up to `config5.4.txt`): will be marked at most 15

 A solution correctly performing Stages 1, 2 & 3 tests (`config5.1.txt` up to `config5.6.txt`): will be marked at most 17